mrashco/mrash.co/content/post/2024/kali-install.md

 The antivirus might flag the Kali Linux download as a Trojan.
 This is a false positive since Trojans are part of the tools included in Kali Linux.
 We trust the source (Kali Linux website) and can safely allow the download.

-Stay tuned for the next video where we'll walk you through configuring the virtual machine in VirtualBox!
+Check out the video of a walkthrough of the Kali Linux virtual machine in VirtualBox!

+{{< youtube B94XCbnmauQ >}}

 ---